DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 * A social engineer preys on people's beliefs, biases, and stereotypes.
 * This is hacking the human side of a system, isan attack agains the user and involves some form of ocial interaction.
 * The best defense agains social engineering attacks is a comprehensive training and awareness program.
 * The tools to perform social engineering attacks are based on a knowledge of psychology and usually don't require a sophisticted knowledge of software or hardware.

+### Principles (Reasons for Effectiveness)
+Social engineering is very successful for two general reasons:
+* The first is the basic desire of most people to be helpful.
+The problem with this is that seemingly innocuous information can be used either directly in an attack or indirectly to build a bigger picture that an attacker can use to create an aura of authenticity during an attack.
+* The second reason is that individuals normally seek to avoid confrontation and trouble.
+Usually the attacker attempts to intimidate the victim, threatening to call the victim's supervisor because of lack of help, the victim may give in and provide the information to avoid confrontation.

 🟢 **Phishing**